opentofu/opentofu.org/blog/2024-11-11-help-us-test-opentofu-1-9-0-alpha2.md

   type        = set(string)
 }

-variable "decommission_regions" {
+variable "disabled_regions" {
-  description = "A list of AZs that should be decommissioned." type        = set(string) default     = []
+  description = "A list of AZs that should be disabled and all resources removed." type        = set(string) default     = []
-}

-locals {
-  // Creating a separate local enables you to decommission a
-  // region and remove all resources in it before removing the
-  // region itself.
-  resource_regions = toset([
-    for region in var.regions:
-      region if !contains(var.decommission_regions, region)
-    ])
 }

 provider "aws" {